aksommerville/opener/README.md

 - [x] Render maps.
 - [ ] Sprites, generically.
 - [x] Transitions.
 XXX just one map.
+- [x] Try locking the camera until you approach the edge, and slide to positions not an entire screen apart.
+- - Stop should be a factor of (84,41).
+Um.
+41 is prime.
+Bump world to (100,51).
+- - XXX There just isn't enough screen for that.
+- - [x] But what if we did it based on entire screens?
+- - - Yes I prefer this.
 - [ ] Hero movement, collisions, trigger transitions.
 - [ ] Enemies.
 - [ ] Combat: Shoot enemies with your wand and they are disabled until you leave the room.